-was completed in the winter of 2010 and began with a walk in Buckhorn Canyon, a paradise of Jeffrey and sugar pine, oak, incense cedar, and alder at 6,500 feet in the San Gabriel Mountains above Los Angeles.
-The piece was supposed to have been the first in a series that would take me into the woodson larger and larger canvasses.
-The second in the seriesBlind Night
+A Mind of Winter (above), completed in 2010, began with a walk in Buckhorn Canyon, a paradise of Jeffrey and sugar pine, oak, incense cedar, and alder at 6,500 feet in the San Gabriel Mountains above Los Angeles.
+It was followed by one more oil, drawn from the same place—Blind Night—and then, for five years, painting in oil stopped.
+The fates had other plans.

-To read my essay on painting and memory, please see Immaterial Witness: An artist excavates the ground of memory and imagination, which appeared in the Summer/Autumn 2010 issue of the Harvard Divinity Bulletin.
+My essay on painting and memory, “Immaterial Witness: An artist excavates the ground of memory and imagination,” appeared in the Summer/Autumn 2010 issue of the Harvard Divinity Bulletin.
 “A Primitive Mind,” my essay about the making of A Mind of Winter, appeared in the January 2011 issue of Poetry.